© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Conksbury deserted medieval settlement is a scheduled monument protected by Historic England under reference 1014589.
 View the official record →

-Conksbury is a deserted medieval settlement located in Derbyshire, England, representing an example of rural depopulation that occurred during the later medieval period.
+Conksbury is a deserted medieval settlement located in Derbyshire, England, representing the archaeological remains of a village abandoned sometime in the medieval or early post-medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014589.

 Conksbury deserted medieval settlement is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014589.